 In the South, this question is sometimes asked as a way of getting to know someone.
 Who are your people means who is your family?
-Where is your community?
+Where are your roots?
 How are you connected to me, in that six degrees of separation kind of way?

 While we waited for other kinfolk to show up, we moseyed across the road to the Wal-Mart.
 As soon as we walked in the store, I saw my cousin Jayma Sue.
 And there was Monty Max and Bonnie Jo and Wanda Fern.
 And more.
 Soon we were having a family reunion in the aisles of Wal-Mart.
 My heart was filled with the warm embrace of my heritage, and I thought with grateful affection “These are my people.”

-I saw a bumper sticker yesterday that said, “All people are my people.”
+I saw a bumper sticker once that said, “All people are my people.”
 I was reminded of my Southern roots and the importance of knowing who your people are.
 I remembered that day in Wal-Mart.
-Can I look at all people with that same depth of recognition and affection, of connection not based on common ground but on common ancestry?
+Can I look at all people with that same depth of recognition and affection?
 After all, at some level, we all share common ancestry, don’t we?
 We are our people.

 10 Steps to Finding Your Happy Place (and Staying There) is a program to help us develop habits to grow a joyful spirit.
 Many of us sabotage our happiness by habits that we might not even be aware of.
 Identifying and changing these habits can build a reservoir of well-being to enhance our happy times and sustain us during challenging times.